A particle's perspective on screening mechanisms: Implications of screening mechanisms on fermion masses

+For this, we have assumed that the matter density in the galaxy disk is measured using Earth's values for the observed particle masses.
+To express these values to their true, rescaled masses, we have applied Eq. \eqref{eq: mass fermion}.
+It is important to emphasise that this is a toy model calculation for illustrative purposes.
+A more realistic scenario would need to account for the mass shift's impact on the stars' luminosity, which would change our current estimate for Eq.~\eqref{eq: rho disk}.
+Moreover, for a more accurate estimation of this effect within galaxies, it is crucial to compute the \textit{screening map}, as done in Refs.\cite{2021MNRAS.506.5721A,Burrage:2023eol}, or to use numerical simulations, such as those in Refs.~\cite{Ruan:2021wup, Hernandez-Aguayo:2021kuh}.

 We present the results in Figure~\ref{fig: densities}, with one plot for each model, where the black line is the density distribution of the galactic disk as in Eq.~\eqref{eq: rho disk} evaluated at $z=0$, and the rest of the lines correspond to the real, shifted mass of the galactic disk for different models and sets of parameters.
-On the left, we can see that the chameleon model is very sensitive to the background density, needing fine-tuning to generate the observed local strength of gravity, using $nV_0=\rho_0$ (Eq.~\eqref{eq: vev chi chameleon}).
+On the left, we can see that the chameleon model is very sensitive to the background density, needing fine-tuning to generate the observed local strength of gravity, using $nV_0=\rho_0$ (Eq.~\eqref{eq: vev chi chameleon})\footnote{Had we chosen the usual negative power-law potential defined in the Einstein frame for the Chameleon field, the effect on fermion masses would be less noticeable at high densities.
+This is because such potentials asymptote at $\chi=0$, setting a minimum possible value for $\tAv$.
+However, given the runaway potential, we would expect the same tendency at low-density backgrounds as in Figure~\ref{fig: densities}.}.
 On the right, the symmetron model shows that a constant strength of gravity is obtained inside the critical density $\rho_c=\mu_\chi^2 M_{\rm sym}^2$, where all fifth forces are suppressed.
 In this case, changing $\mu_\chi M_{\rm sym}$ shifts the critical mass, while changing $\lambda_\chi M_{\rm sym}^4$ impacts the mass rescaling outside the screened region.

 Thus, even though we commonly rely on screening mechanisms to eliminate the effects introduced by modified gravity due to fifth forces, these mechanisms can lead to more significant consequences, such as the mass shift of elementary particles.
-Here, we used a toy model for illustrative purposes; for a realistic estimation of this effect within galaxies, it is important to accurately compute the \textit{screening map}, such as in Refs.~\cite{2021MNRAS.506.5721A,Burrage:2023eol}, or use numerical simulations, as those in Refs.~\cite{Ruan:2021wup, Hernandez-Aguayo:2021kuh}.
-Additionally, although we neglected the contribution of fifth forces in this section, there might be regions where both effects, those the mass shift and long-range forces, become relevant.
+Although we neglected the contribution of fifth forces in this section, there might be regions where both effects, those the mass shift and long-range forces, become relevant.